 You may major or minor in Classics programs at Duquesne.
 Majors and minors include Greek language, Latin language, or Classical Civilizations (no ancient languages required).
 Latin or Greek may be taken to fulfill the College foreign language requirement.
 You may choose from an impressive variety of courses, such as classical literature, history, and archaeology (original languages not required).
 In short, our curriculum is carefully designed to provide you with a diverse, valuable, and enjoyable program of study.

 What careers will Classics help me pursue?

-We guarantee that all students will work closely with an experienced faculty of scholars and teachers who care about their students' learning, growth, and fulfillment.
+We guarantee that you will work closely with an experienced faculty of scholars and teachers who care about your learning, growth, and fulfillment.
 We embrace the Duquesne mission with full dedication: We serve God by serving students.